-- 3.11.1 This will usually be completed by two of the following the headteacher/ CEO/DCEO/local governor or, for central staff, CEO/DCEO and a Trustee.
-It must be noted that the Headteacher or line manager cannot take dismissal decisions if they have been directly involved in making decisions on previous formal warnings. - 3.11.2 The maximum sanction at this stage is dismissal. - 3.11.3 Lesser sanctions can be applied if during the meeting it is concluded that the absence does not justify dismissal (i.e. final written warning).
-An action plan will be written. - 3.11.4 Any notice will be in line with normal contractual arrangements or statutory notice depending on which is greater. - 3.11.5 For further guidance on Stage 3 absence meetings see Appendix 1 - 3.12 The start date of the formal warning will commence when the related action plan and support programme is finalised.
-Therefore any outcome will be confirmed in writing to the employee within three working days of the decision, including as appropriate: - 3.12.1 The nature of the concern - 3.12.2 The required improvement/expectations - 3.12.3 Support arrangements - 3.12.4 The monitoring arrangements and if appropriate a review date - 3.12.5 What will happen if there is insufficient improvement, including possible further formal action - 3.12.6 How long the warning will remain in force - 3.12.7 Any effect on pay - 3.12.8 The right of appeal - 3.13 A written warning will remain live for the duration as set out in the outcome letter, usually 12 months.

-3.14 If an employee appeals against an outcome, the sanction will remain in place until the outcome from the appeal is known.
+- A decision can be made to go straight to stage two (without a first warning being in place) depending on the circumstances of the attendance issue - The maximum sanction at this stage is a final written warning.
+An action plan will be written. - A decision can be made at this stage to withhold any incremental or salary progression at the next salary review date. - For further guidance on Stage 2 absence meetings see Appendix I - 3.11 Stage Three overview: - This will usually be completed by two of the following the headteacher/ CEO/DCEO/local governor or, for central staff, CEO/DCEO and a Trustee.
+It must be noted that the Headteacher or line manager cannot take dismissal decisions if they have been directly involved in making decisions on previous formal warnings. - The maximum sanction at this stage is dismissal. - Lesser sanctions can be applied if during the meeting it is concluded that the absence does not justify dismissal (i.e. final written warning).
+An action plan will be written. - Any notice will be in line with normal contractual arrangements or statutory notice depending on which is greater. - 3.12 The start date of the formal warning will commence when the related action plan and support programme is finalised.
+Therefore, any outcome will be confirmed in writing to the employee within three working days of the decision, including as appropriate: - The nature of the concern - The required improvement/expectations - Support arrangements - The monitoring arrangements and if appropriate a review date - What will happen if there is insufficient improvement, including possible further formal action - How long the warning will remain in force - Any effect on pay - The right of appeal - 3.13 A written warning will remain live for the duration as set out in the outcome letter, usually 12 months. - 3.14 If an employee appeals against an outcome, the sanction will remain in place until the outcome from the appeal is known.